baumlab/Gitting-started/README.md

 5. Share your ideas and experiences by blogging, tweeting and chatting with your collaborators and fellow graduate students.

+## Software and support

-We want to make this transition smooth and painless (ha), and will be using the following combination of tools to achieve this.
+We want to make this transition smooth and painless (ha).
+These tools help:

 1. **R Studio.** For writing manuscripts and reports in R markdown.
 2. **Sublime Text 3.** For coding: data cleaning, analysis, figures.
 3. **Macdown.** For easy note-taking and github-friendly markdown readme files.
+4. **Software Carpentry resources.** For teaching inspiration and useful tutorials.

 *Baum lab students - download these tools!*